industrial-edge/Performance-Analytics/docs/Installation.md

 Global Screen:
 * Switch between automatic and manual mode of the stations
-* Select which car typ should be produce
+* Select which car type should be produced
-* See which car typ is actually in production in each station
+* See which car tyep is actually in production in each station
 * Check status of the stations
 * See the calculated and measured production time for each car type
 * Start and stop the sequential control system in the stations